Exchange Program: Warsaw School of Economics (SGH), Poland.

 Why Warsaw School of Economics?

 Warsaw School of economics is not only an academic institution; it is also a place that opens up opportunities for students.
-The university organized many sharing sessions by experienced business leaders or companies.
+The university organized many sharing sessions by experienced companies or business leaders like Andrew Defrancesco.
 Not forgetting about the opportunities Warsaw has to offer.
 There are many meetup and events that you can join to further develop your network and skill set.
 For instance, I attended events at Google campus which covers entrepreneurship, marketing and business development.

 Next, I did not have any major administrative issues.
 The International Exchange Program staff are efficient and would help exchange students settle down easily.